ENCCS/intermediate-mpi/content/non-blocking-communication-pt1.rst

 Non-blocking MPI send calls
 ---------------------------

-An |term-MPI_Isend| is creates a send request and returns a request object.
+An |term-MPI_Isend| creates a send request and returns a request object.
 It may or may not have sent the message, or buffered it.
 The caller is responsible for not changing the buffer until after waiting upon the resulting request object.